Extended Enterprise Resource Planning (ERP)

 Extended ERP includes other software and business processes.
 Integration with ERP is usually required to eliminate redundant information and processes.
 Software sold and supported as integrated may reduce ongoing maintenance costs.

-Extensions offer features such as:
+Extended ERP components offer features such as:

 - Customer Relations Management